Spiritual Growth and Christian Living Resources

 How to Identify and Effectively Use Your Spiritual Gifts

-It breaks my heart that the spiritual gifts don't seem to be taught or emphasized much throughout Christendom these days.
+It breaks my heart that spiritual gifts aren't taught or emphasized much throughout Christendom these days.
 Their utilization is critical for the Church to function properly in society.

-The gifts may be organized in several ways.
-We will use the most common grouping.
+Spiritual gifts may be organized in several ways.
+We will use the most common grouping based on Biblical references:

 Establishing Gifts (Ephesians 4:11 and 1 Corinthians 12:29): Apostles, Prophets, Evangelists, and Pastor-Teachers.
 These gifts are used primarily for planting and growing churches.